Stone pseudovarieties: Duality

-We may now derive a result that confirms that one cannot extend Theorem~\ref{t:free-Stone-unary-discrete} beyond the unary case.
+We may now derive a result showing that, at least beyond the unary case, the \v Cech-Stone compactification does not provide a construction for the free Stone topological algebra~$\Om X{\St}_\Omega$.

-\begin{Cor} Let $\Omega$ be a Stone discrete signature with at least one operation symbol of arity greater than 1 and let $X$ be a nonempty discrete space.
-Then it is not possible to define on the Stone space $\beta\bigl(T_ \Omega(X)\bigr)$ a structure of $X$-generated topological algebra. \end{Cor}
+\begin{Cor} Let $\Omega$ be a discrete signature with at least one operation symbol of arity greater than 1 and let $X$ be a nonempty discrete space.
+Then it is not possible to define on the Stone space $\beta\bigl(T_ \Omega(X)\bigr)$ a structure of topological algebra in which $T_\Omega(X)$ is a subalgebra. \end{Cor}